PACE-University-CapstoneProjects/TEAM7--CS691-692-IT691-SPRING-2020/README.md

 # TEAM7--CS691-692-IT691-SPRING-2020

-Using AI Enabled Robotic Fish to Combat Environmental Waste
+Title: Using AI Enabled Robotic Fish to Combat Environmental Waste

 Team Members: Matthew Crespo, Matt Brown, Vineetha Alluri,Robert Consigliere, Janaya Cooper.

 Customer: Matthew R. Ganis.

-The combination of Robotic Fish and Artificial Intelligence (AI) is becoming one of the most prominent research discoveries of our time.
+Abstract: The combination of Robotic Fish and Artificial Intelligence (AI) is becoming one of the most prominent research discoveries of our time.
 The advanced technology, software engineering, big data and extensive trials has led to their success.